Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 In the last case the solver will convert the expression in CNF with the Converter specified before compute the solution.

-In order to obtain better performances and to avoid the re-computation of same expressions, also the solver make use of _memoization_ pattern.
+In order to obtain better performances and to avoid the re-computation of same expressions, also the solver makes use of _memoization_ pattern.

 ### DPLL (Davis-Putnam-Loveland-Logemann)

-The DPLL algorithm is a search algorithm for deciding the satisfability of a propositional formula in Conjunctive Normal Form.
+The DPLL algorithm is a search algorithm for deciding the satisfiability of a propositional formula in Conjunctive Normal
+Form.

 Compared to a simple exhaustive search of all the possible variable assignments, DPLL makes use of determined strategies to guide the search, making it more efficient.
-It was introduced in 1961 by Martin Davis, George Logemann and Donald W. Loveland and is a refinement of the earlier Davis–Putnam algorithm.
+It was introduced in 1961 by Martin Davis, George Logemann and Donald W.Loveland and is a refinement of the earlier Davis–Putnam algorithm.

 In this case, the _Solver_ is in charge of solving the propositional expression using the DPLL algorithm.